iot-edge-foundation/iot-edge-tradfri/README.md

 At this moment, the module supports:

-* Generating a private key for the module/application
+* Generating a private key for the module as an Tradfri application
 * Connecting to Hub when right properties are filled in
 * Reboot Hub / Reconnect to the hub
 * Overview of all groups and the devices in these groups or of filtered groups